Nissan Pathfinder: First generation (YD21/WD21; 1985)

 As the Japanese market Terrano was regarded as a luxury vehicle, with an emphasis on outdoor leisure activities, the Terrano was introduced to Japanese buyers as an off-road, back-country Fairlady ZX.
 To emphasize this marketing approach, the Terrano was available with options not normally found on other budget-minded vehicles.
 Some of the upmarket Japanese-model options were climate-controlled air conditioning, electrically powered windows, seats, door locks, and, in 1993, Recaro seats.
 Nissan's sports division Autech added special equipment packages, introducing the "Wide R3M Urban" and the "AJ Limited".
 The "Wide" models used overfenders and larger bumpers which made their exterior dimensions exceed dimension regulations, thus incurring a higher annual road tax obligation.
 The Wide models were given the leading letter "L" in their model codes.
-The emphasis on luxury was partly due to a strong economy in Japan, in what is now regarded as the Japanese "bubble economy".
+The emphasis on luxury was partly due to a strong economy in Japan, in what is then regarded as the Japanese "bubble economy".

 In 1985, the first generation Terrano was entered in the ninth Paris to Dakar rally race, with continued entries in rally races for many years, winning multiple times in its category.

 The four-door Pathfinder was introduced in October 1989 to enhance the Pathfinder's market appeal, but the wheelbase and overall vehicle length were not extended to accommodate the rear doors.
-At its introduction to North America, 1985 to 1989 Pathfinders came with a two-door body.
-In early 1985 it became four door-only.
-Some US 1985 Pathfinders came with the two door body, but they are rare.
+At its introduction to North America, 1985 to 1989 Pathfinders all came with a two-door body.
+For 1990 it became four door-only, although a small number of US 1990 Pathfinders came with the two-door body.

-When the four door version was introduced, Nissan chose to conceal the door handles as a part of the "C" pillar trim to make it appear like a two-door truck with a camper shell, with the conventional door handles on the front doors.
+When the four-door version was introduced, Nissan chose to conceal the door handles as a part of the "C" pillar trim to make it appear like a two-door truck with a camper shell, with the conventional door handles on the front doors.
 This design tradition was used on all Nissan SUVs, including the Nissan Armada, Nissan Juke, Nissan Terrano II, and the Nissan Xterra.
 The front doors were slightly shortened to accommodate the rear doors.